 Staff did a hard review of the budget and reduced the operating expenses by \$202,562 (reflected above), with \$177,562 in actual reductions and \$25,000 moved to capital expenditure.
+Details of the reductions are further in the document.

-Staff has identified an additional ~\$100,000 in operating expenses that could be cut, but feel it has such an impact that it should be discussed with the Board first.
+Staff has identified an additional ~\$75-100K in operating expenses that could be cut, but feel it has such an impact that it should be discussed with the Board first.
 This would bring operating expenses to be relatively flat to the prior year budget.